Miss A Sanders - Music Subject Leader

 We offer lessons on the following:- guitar, bass guitar, ukulele, piano, violin and singing.
 The sessions are 30 minutes long and cost £15.
 Music GCSE students are entitled to free lessons funded by the school.

-Please find below a brief description of all the current peri teachers we have.
-We are hoping to be able to provide wind instrument teachers as demand increases.
+Please find below a brief description of all the current peri teachers we have:

 Mrs Da Silva - violin teacher

 I have a music degree from University of Durham and a diploma in music teaching.
 I have been teaching in local schools for a number of years and am also a member of the Sevenoaks Symphony Orchestra.
 Most of my pupils enjoy the challenge of taking graded music exams but some prefer not to.
 For information about lessons please contact me by email as above.